 The purpose of the History Festival is to provide educational and entertaining programs about Washburn area history.
 Programs are scheduled four times in the winter and four times in the summer.

 This is a collaborative program with the Washburn Area Historical Society.
-Pases and Seasons Passes available at the door online.
+Passes and Seasons Passes available at the door online.

 Find out about Washburn's once busy airstrip and the pilots who flew.Learn about WWII Capt. and instructor, Tommy Peterson, and the "Flying Baker", Earl Johnson, and the heroic flights he made, saving lives in the Chequamegon Bay area.
 Presenter is Kathy Peterson Holt, daughter of Tom & Kathleen Peterson.